 On a biological level, sperm compete with one another for access to the precious egg.
 Males also compete with one another for access to the most desirable and beautiful ladies.
 Females must then decide whether or not to accept or reject male suitors.
 Though roles are shifting, our wants and actions in the mating dance of life are still influenced by this biological fact.

-Accept that men are drawn to many partners and females prefer one partner at a time in Sex Secret #5.
+Sex Secret #5 Accept that men are drawn to many partners and females prefer one partner at a time

 In my counseling practice, one of the most often things I hear from women is, “How could he truly love me and be interested in another woman?”
 “I love my wife and want to be with her, but I am still attracted to wanting to be with other women,” guys will tell me, typically in private.